-Pursuant to an employment agreement between the Corporation and Don Njegovan dated October 16, 2016, in the event that Mr. Njegovan' employment is terminated by the Corporation without cause, the Corporation shall pay Mr. Njegovan a lump-sum amount equal to two (2) times the sum of the executive's (i) base salary and (ii) average annualized bonus paid or declared in the last two years, in lieu of notice.
+Pursuant to an employment agreement between the Corporation and Don Njegovan dated September 1, 2019, in the event that Mr. Njegovan' employment is terminated by the Corporation without cause, the Corporation shall pay Mr. Njegovan a lump-sum amount equal to two (2) times the sum of the executive's (i) base salary and (ii) average annualized bonus paid or declared in the last two years, in lieu of notice.
 The Corporation shall also continue all of Mr. Njegovan' benefits for a corresponding period of two (2) years from of the cessation of his employment.
 In addition to Options already vested, as applicable, Mr. Njegovan shall be entitled to exercise Options vesting during the Extended Benefit Period pursuant to the provisions of the Option Plan.
 In addition to the payment referred to above, Mr. Njegovan will be entitled to the current year short term incentive payment in accordance with the actual achievements during the period in which he was employed.
 Mr. Njegovan shall have no obligation to mitigate his damages with respect to these payments and benefits.
-If the termination of the employment of Mr. Njegovan is initiated by the Corporation for any reason (other than for cause, but including by way of constructive dismissal) within twenty four (24) months following the completion of a Change of Control, Mr. Njegovan shall be deemed to have been terminated without cause under his employment agreement and all Options held by Mr. Njegovan shall immediately vest and be exercisable.
-Mr. Njegovan shall receive a lump sum payment amounting to two

-(2) times the sum of his (i) base salary and (ii) average annualized bonus paid or declared in the last two years.
+If the termination of the employment of Mr. Njegovan is initiated by the Corporation for any reason (other than for cause, but including by way of constructive dismissal) within twenty four (24) months following the completion of a Change of Control, Mr. Njegovan shall be deemed to have been terminated without cause under his employment agreement and all Options shall immediately vest and become exercisable.
+Mr. Njegovan shall lump-sum amount equal to two (2) times the sum of the executive's (i) base salary and (ii) average annualized bonus paid or declared in the last two years.
 The previous amounts will be paid within 30 days of the cessation of his employment.
 In addition to the payment referred to above, Mr. Njegovan will be entitled to the current year short term incentive payment in accordance with the actual achievements for the period during which he was employed; such payment being made by the Corporation to Mr. Njegovan forthwith.
+The Corporation shall continue also continue all of Mr. Njegovan's benefits for a corresponding period of time of one and half (1.5) years from the cessation of his employment.